 driver for scheduling GPU commands.
 Additionally, on the Raspberry Pi

-4, the kernel uses the VC4 DRM driver for display support, so Mesa
+4 and 5, the kernel uses the VC4 DRM driver for display support, so Mesa

 vc4_dri.so using the kmsro helpers to do